robhabraken/advent-of-code-2023/07/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/07/solutions.md).*

+---
 # Day 7: Camel Cards
 Your all-expenses-paid trip turns out to be a one-way, five-minute ride in an airship.
 (At least it's a cool airship!)
 It drops you off at the edge of a vast desert and descends back to Island Island.